devnix/psl-sentry-integration/SECURITY.md

 # Security

-If you discover a security vulnerability within PSL, please send an e-mail to Saif Eddin Gmati via azjezz@protonmail.com.
+If you discover a security vulnerability within PSL, please send an e-mail to Pablo Largo Mohedano via devnix.code@gmail.com.

 Please withhold public disclosure until after we have addressed the vulnerability.